Leo Heinrichs

-Leo Heinrichs, OFM (August 15, 1867 – February 23, 1908) was a religious priest of the Franciscan Order.
-While assigned to St. Elisabeth of Hungary Church in Denver, Colorado, Heinrichs was fatally shot while distributing communion.
-The shooter, a Sicilian anarchist, later described his motivations as propaganda of the deed and hatred of Catholicism.
+Leo Heinrichs, OFM (August 15, 1867 – February 23, 1908) (birth name Joseph Heinrichs) was a German-born religious priest of the Franciscan Order.

+While assigned to St. Elizabeth of Hungary Church in Denver, Colorado, Heinrichs was fatally shot during a mass while distributing communion.
+The shooter was a Sicilian anarchist who was later executed for his crime.
 Heinrichs was later declared a Servant of God, the first step on the path to sainthood.

 Biography

+Early life

-Joseph Heinrichs was born on August 15, 1867, in Oestrich, near Erkelenz, Rhineland, Germany.
+Joseph Heinrichs was born on August 15, 1867, in Oestrich in the Rhineland state in the Kingdom of Prussia (present day Germany).Having decided to become a priest, Heinrichs as a teenager entered the Franciscan minor seminary near Fulda in the newly-formed German Empire in the early 1870s.

-Under persecution from Otto von Bismarck's Kulturkampf, the Franciscan province of St. Elizabeth of Hungary fled their monastery in Fulda and settled at St. Bonaventure Friary in Paterson, New Jersey.
-Although still studying in minor seminary, Joseph Heinrichs emigrated to America with them.
+Otto von Bismarck, the German chancellor, started enacting restrictive laws on Catholic religious orders in the second half of the 19th century.
+In 1876, the Franciscans were compelled to relocate to the United States to escape the German laws.
+Still studying in the minor seminary, Heinrichs left with the Franciscans.

+The Franciscans moved into an abandoned Carmelite convent in Paterson, New Jersey, where they established the St. Bonaventure Friary.
 On December 4, 1886, Heinrichs entered the Franciscan novitiate at St. Bonaventure and received the monastic name Brother Leo.
-He took his final vows on December 8, 1890, and was ordained to the priesthood on July 26, 1891.
+He took his final vows as a Franciscan on December 8, 1890; he was ordained to the priesthood on July 26, 1891.